grafana/k6-docs/src/data/markdown/versioned-js-api/v0.34/javascript api/02 k6/sleep- t -.md

 </CodeGroup>

-Using the [k6-utils](https://jslib.k6.io/k6-utils/) library to specify a range between a minimum and maximum:
+Use the [k6-utils](https://jslib.k6.io/k6-utils/) library to specify a range between a minimum and maximum:

 <CodeGroup labels={[]}>